angulardart/site-angulardart/src/angular/glossary.md

   Directives fall into one of the following categories:

-  * [Components](#component) combine application logic with an HTML template to render application [views](#view).
+  * [Components](#component) combine application logic with an HTML template to render app [views](#view).
 Components are usually represented as HTML elements.
-  They are the building blocks of an Angular application.
+  They are the building blocks of an Angular app.

   * [Attribute directives](#attribute-directive) can listen to and modify the behavior of other HTML elements, attributes, properties, and components.
 They are usually represented